-University of East Anglia Choir was established in 1965, under Sir Phillip Ledger, who was UEA Director of Music until 1974.
+The 150-strong UEA Choir is open to all by audition and was established in 1965 under Sir Phillip Ledger, UEA Director of Music until 1974.
 Since 2010, it has been directed by Tom Primrose.

 You can find details of forthcoming UEA Choir performances in our Upcoming Events Calendar.